gcccheng/markdown-cv/index.md

 Work on variety of projects with customers including:

-1. Integrate Red Hat Satellite with Ansible to automate the job of managing large scale of Red Hat systems and softwares deployments.
+1.Integrate Red Hat Satellite with Ansible to automate the job of managing large scale of Red Hat systems and softwares deployments.

-2. Implement Microsoft Defender on Red Hat system and administrate Microsoft security portal.
+2.Implement Microsoft Defender on Red Hat system and administrate Microsoft security portal.

-3. Manage large scale of Vmware virtual machines with Ansible.
+3.Manage large scale of Vmware virtual machines with Ansible.

 ## Previous
 `2012-2020`